superg3m/ckit/README.md

 - '[ ]': Haven't started working on it

 ### Known issues/bugs
-1. - [x] Queue might not be able to hold more than 8 characters (the sizeof(char*)) easy fix
-2. - [ ] Hashmap is not very robust I should offer a compare funciton hashmap and give default presets for primatives.
+1. - [ ] Hashmap is not very robust I should offer a compare funciton hashmap and give default presets for primatives.

 ### Next Steps
-1. - [x] Clean up arenas (Add extendable pages to arenas)
-2. - [x] init pre-exisiting arenas for things like: Strings (might have a bug in it but so far seems to work like a charm)

-3. - [ ] Make string stuff a bit more robust I would like to impose a cap on it. (just make the capacity not be able to pass a max)
+1. - [ ] Start writing EventSystem
-4. - [ ] Rewrite all Core utilities using new tracker system, and then Write a bunch of tests validating and verifying all the utilities and logic.
+2. - [ ] Write a bunch of tests validating and verifying all the utilities and logic.

-5. - [ ] Start writing EventSystem
-6. - [ ] Start writing the **GAME ENGINE** you have everything you need in order to succeed
+3. - [ ] Start writing the **GAME ENGINE** you have everything you need in order to succeed
-7. - [ ] Parse the message better so you can intuitively \n something.
+4. - [ ] Parse the message better so you can intuitively \n something.

 Thoughts:
 	I need to insentivise arenas way more than I currently do it makes lifetimes siginificantly easier.